virevolai/safeCOVID/docs/README.md

 Every time you meet someone, your level takes a hit, but not if you shared your level first.

+The longer you stay together, the more similar your level gets.

 The longer you stay at home, the higher your level gets.

 If you meet someone who travels and meets a lot of people, your level suffers.